 - CEO Employment Agreement

-We recommend that you consult the Fair Work website to read up on the National Employment Standards (NES) before you use this template.
+We recommend that you consult the Fair Work website to read up on the National Employment Standards (NES) before using this template.

-Senior managers and executives are unlikely to be covered by any award or enterprise agreement, but they are still covered by the National Employment Standards.
+Senior managers and executives are unlikely to be covered by an award or enterprise agreement, but they are still covered by the National Employment Standards.